-In addition to providing public awareness via our website and social media of the variety of mosquito breeding habits, homeowners may have questions in regard to eliminating standing water around their home or property.
+In addition to providing public awareness, via our website and social media on the variety of mosquito breeding habits, homeowners may have questions in regard to eliminating standing water around their home or property.
 We can determine breeding habitat, and if asked, refer the homeowner to other resources which may assist with its elimination.
-We occasionally refer residents to follow-up with the Saginaw County Public Works Department or their local government for drainage questions or Saginaw County Health Department for man-made mosquito habitats such as swimming pools and scrap tires that cannot be simply "dumped" or removed.
+We occasionally refer residents to follow-up with the Saginaw County Public Works Department, their local government for drainage questions, or the Saginaw County Health Department for man-made mosquito habitats such as swimming pools and scrap tires that cannot simply be removed.
 There are regulations and codes that define what and how certain habitats can be eliminated and managed.